Deniz-Sahin-567/BilboardGameSelector/README.md

 - Compile the files in the src directory into a .jar file.
 (Or download the executable from the release files)
 - Add the file named GameList.txt into the same directory as your executable.
 - Add a folder named resources in the directory.
-  - Add a folder named backgrounds and add the three backgrounds in there.
+  - Add a folder named Backgrounds and add the three backgrounds in there.
   - Add a folder named images and add the game images in there.
 - Run the executable.